Even if you’re undocumented, you still have rights!January 3, 2017

 - The right to file a legal complaint about unlawful working conditions.

 - The right to take action with your fellow workers to improve your working conditions.

 - The right not to be reported to immigration authorities because you complained about your working conditions.

-For help in protecting your legal rights, please contact the Legal Aid Society-Employment Law Center at 415-864-8848.
+For help in protecting your legal rights, please contact Legal Aid at Work at 415-864-8848.
 We offer free legal services in English, Spanish, Cantonese, and Mandarin, and we can arrange services in additional languages.